U2: Made in Dublin

 Among the curators of the show is Professor Scott Calhoun, director of the U2 Conference and editor of Exploring U2.

-U2: Made in Dublin is now open on the second floor of the museum
+U2: Made in Dublin is a permanent exhibition on the second floor of the museum.